NyoroGiraffe/Experi-City/06_Actions/CIF.md

 Sufficiency does not mean that every member has expressed an opinion about every possible issue.

 Instead, the Engine asks whether the information necessary for Priority Resolution and Integrative Resolution is sufficiently understood.

+The Engine seeks to understand not only what participants propose, but also why they propose it.
+It should identify the underlying needs, concerns, values, and aspirations behind their expressed Intents where this information is relevant to subsequent resolution.

+The Engine MUST NOT assume access to private thoughts or intentions that have not been expressed or reasonably inferred from available information.

 The Engine SHOULD assess, at minimum, the following Intent dimensions where relevant: